Meet the GWCS Class of 2019!

 Q: Where should I take the SATs / ACTs?

-- SATs: GWCS does proctor the SATs for five of the seven available test dates.
+SATs: GWCS does proctor the SATs for four of the seven available test dates.
 Because we are a small test center, registration for GWCS fills up quickly.
 If you do not see GWCS as a choice that means we are already full or it is a month when we do not offer the SATs.
 Refer to the online GWCS calendar to confirm whether or not we proctor SATs on the date you are interested.

 Q: How do I apply for accommodations?